z4chariah14/StacksandQueues/README.md

 # StacksandQueues

-This Repo involves the implementation of several fundamental data structures in Kotlin: a generic `DoublyLinkedList`, and `Stack` and `Queue` classes built upon it.
+This Repository involves the implementation of Stack and Queue data structures in Kotlin, including a `DoubleLinkedList` and `Stack` and `Queue` classes.
 Demonstrates the practical application of core data structure principles like LIFO (Last-In, First-Out) and FIFO (First-In, First-Out) to solve problems.
 I have attempted to solve exercises 3 (in Kotlin), 4, and 5 (in writing).

 ---
 ## Exercise 4: Valid Parentheses